Data 8: Foundations of Data Science http://data8.org/fa16/

 A case study of anomaly detection in Python

-(read the documentation here).
-For generating salaries, we will use the good old numpy
+For generating the names (and make them look like the real ones) we will use a Python library called Faker (read the documentation here).
+For generating salaries, we will use the good old numpy.

 After generating these, we will merge them in a pandas DataFrame.
 We